 The Healthy Campus Initiative (HCI), supported by the Semel Healthy Campus Initiative Center at UCLA, exemplifies UCLA's commitment to creating meaningful out-of-class educational and life opportunities that can serve students well over the course of their lifetimes.
 The initiative embraces the entire campus - from Medicine to Art, from faculty and staff to students.
-HCI draws on our world-renowned research and teaching, and is devoted to building a culture of physical, mental, and social well-being on our campus.
+HCI draws on the campus's research and teaching, and is devoted to building a culture of physical, mental, and social well-being on our campus.
 Tapping into UCLA's True Bruin Values, Healthy Campus efforts are oriented toward fostering wellness, encouraging personal responsibility, and striving to reduce inequities in health, acknowledging that body, mind, and spirit each have the potential to influence the other.
 Together, the initiative's seven thematic subcommittees work to create academic, experiential, and structural approaches to living well through curricula, programming, communication and branding, research, operations, and service.

 As a campus, we are committed to strengthening the following areas: (a) broadening student awareness of the many academic and co-curricular experiences that are available to them, and (b) assisting students in making thoughtful, wellinformed choices about which potentially valuable experiences make the most sense for them to pursue.
 Even for our highestachieving students, the sheer size and complexity of UCLA can be daunting.
 We encourage creative ways for making our campus and our programs feel "smaller" and our services more accessible, even as we continue to serve greater numbers of students with seemingly ever-diminishing resources.
-A promising example is SmartRecs, a tool being developed by the Graduate Division that received the 2015 Educational Testing Services/Council of Graduate Schools Award for Innovation in Promoting Success in Graduate Education.
+A promising example is Smart Recs, a tool being developed by the Graduate Division, which received the 2015 Educational Testing Services/Council of Graduate Schools Award for Innovation in Promoting Success in Graduate Education.
 SmartRecs provides targeted information about funding and other opportunities to graduate students based on their unique backgrounds, academic pursuits, and goals.

 UCLA invests in academic advising that fulfills several important purposes.
-Academic advising must communicate clearly our expectations for UCLA degree recipients (and the "whys" behind those expectations).
-It must clarify for students how the various components of selected degree requisites and academic and co-curricular options are intended to augment their knowledge and skill development.
-Academic advising must provide effective counseling and advising services, and reduce real and/or perceived barriers that may influence students' decisions not to engage.
+Academic advising must clearly communicate our expectations for UCLA degree recipients (and the "whys" behind those expectations).
+It must clarify for students how the various components of selected degree requisites and academic and cocurricular options are intended to augment their knowledge and skill development.
+Academic advising also must provide effective services and reduce real and/or perceived barriers that may influence students' decisions not to engage.
 Empowering students to take ownership of their UCLA careers and to be proactive and strategic in making decisions about how to invest their time and talents is also essential for ensuring that their UCLA degrees are personally meaningful.
+Challenges lie in the sheer volume of student demand for advising and the limited resources available.
+In Fall 2018, the College Academic Counseling (CAC) center served the needs of approximately 18,000 undergraduates with a staff of academic advisors just under 11 FTE (the highest ratio of students to academic advisors in the UC system).
+Honors Programs counseled 3,500 students with a staff of five.